ahlstromcj/seq66/README.md

         *   Added 8 "Alt" MIDI Control Out values to support special cases not covered by the concrete set of control-out values.
         *   Minor bugs and regressions fixed along the way.
-        *   Now loop-edit key will create a new sequence if slot is empty.
+        *   Loop-edit key will create a new sequence if slot is empty.
+        *   Patterns empty of playable events no longer show unnecessary progress bars.
+        *   The overall duration of a tune is now shown, depending on pattern lengths and song triggers.
     *   Version 0.94.0:
         *   Major improvements to the stability of MIDI control of playlists.
         *   Added Phrygian scale thanks to user WinkoErades.